Nikola Tesla predicted Wi-Fi and mobile phones in 1909

 Edward Bellamy envisaged the debit card in 1888

 Debit cards became widely used in the late 1980s, but science fiction writer Edward Bellamy described a similar concept in his utopian novel Looking Backward, 2000-1887.
 In chapter IX, Dr. Leete explains to Mr. West that in the new world "A credit corresponding to his share of the annual product of the nation is given to every citizen...and a credit card issued him with which he procures at the public storehouses, whatever he desires."
+But you should refrain from using your credit or debit card in these particular situations.

 Mark Twain forecast his own death in 1909